cast-web/cast-web-nx/README.md

 The original .proto file can also be found in the Chromium source tree.

-Using this structure the sender and receiver *platforms* (eg. The Chrome browser and the Chromecast device) as well as sender and receiver *applications* (eg. a Chromecast receiver app and a Chrome browser sender app for YouTube) communicate on *channels*.
+Using this structure the sender and receiver *platforms* (e.g. The Chrome browser and the Chromecast device) as well as sender and receiver *applications* (eg. a Chromecast receiver app and a Chrome browser sender app for YouTube) communicate on *channels*.

 Senders and receivers identify themselves through IDs : `source_id` and `destination_id`.
 The sending platform (eg. the Chrome browser) usually uses `sender-0`.
 The receiving platform (the Chromecast dongle) uses `receiver-0`.
 Other senders and receivers use identifiers such as `sender-sdqo7ozi6s4a`, `client-4637` or `web-4`.
 We'll dig into that later.